 - I follow people and follow back as long as it’s relevant to what I do.

 Before I started using Twitter, I didn’t really “get it”.
-Hashtag this hashtag that… but I new others where receiving traffic to their blogs so I wanted to give it a go.
+Hashtag this hashtag that… but I knew others were receiving traffic to their blogs so I wanted to give it a go.
 There are obviously millions of people to engage with and breaking news happening daily.

 I can say that I spent hours giving Twitter a real honest shot.